Tucker Carlson: Early life and education

+Career

-Media career
+1995–2006: Early career

-Carlson began his career in journalism as a fact-checker for Policy Review, a national conservative journal then published by The Heritage Foundation and later acquired by the Hoover Institution.
+Carlson began his career in journalism as a fact-checker for Policy Review, a conservative journal then published by the Heritage Foundation and later acquired by the Hoover Institution.
 He then worked as an opinion writer at the Arkansas Democrat-Gazette newspaper in Little Rock, Arkansas, before joining The Weekly Standard news magazine in 1995.
 Carlson sought a role with the publication after hearing of its founding, fearing he would be "written off as a wing nut" if he instead joined The American Spectator.

 In 1999, Carlson interviewed then-Governor George W. Bush for Talk magazine.
-He quoted Bush mocking Karla Faye Tucker (who was executed in Bush's state of Texas) and frequently using the word "fuck".
+He quoted Bush mocking Karla Faye Tucker, who was executed in Bush's state of Texas, and frequently using the word "fuck".
 The piece led to bad publicity for Bush's 2000 presidential campaign.
 Bush claimed that "Mr. Carlson misread, mischaracterized me.
 He's a good reporter, he just misunderstood about how serious that was.
 I take the death penalty very seriously."
 Among liberals, Carlson's piece received praise, with Democratic consultant Bob Shrum calling it "vivid".
 Carlson said of the interview, "I thought I'd be ragged for writing a puffy piece.
 My wife said people are going to think you're hunting for a job in the Bush campaign."

 Further into his career in print, Carlson worked as a columnist for New York magazine and Reader's Digest; writing for Esquire, Slate, The Weekly Standard, The New Republic, The New York Times Magazine, The Daily Beast, and The Wall Street Journal.
 John F. Harris of Politico would later remark on how Carlson was "viewed ... as an important voice of the intelligentsia" during this period.
 While working on a story for New York covering the Taliban, Carlson, alongside his father, was involved in a plane crash as it made its landing on a runway in Dubai on October 17, 2001.
 Carlson's 2003 Esquire profile on his journey to Liberia alongside Reverend Al Sharpton and other civil and political rights activists would garner a nomination at the National Magazine Awards.

-In his early television career Carlson wore bow ties, a habit from boarding school he continued on air until 2006.
+In his early television career, Carlson wore bow ties, a habit from boarding school he continued on air until 2006.

-On June 21, 2021, New York Times reporter Ben Smith reported that Carlson was a media source for several journalists and authors including Michael Isikoff, Michael Wolff, Brian Stelter, and others who wrote critically of Donald Trump.
+On June 21, 2021, New York Times reporter Ben Smith reported that Carlson was a media source for several journalists and authors, including Michael Isikoff, Michael Wolff, Brian Stelter, and others who wrote critically of Donald Trump.